Available on: Personal, Professional, Business plans

 Each Formspree account has an account quota based on the plan you have.
 You can view the storage each form is taking up on your forms dashboard.
 If you start approaching the quota, we will send an email warning.
 Files uploaded that cause you to go over the limit will result in us deleting files, starting with the oldest first.

 Each submission is allowed to submit up to 10 files, with each file upload limited to 25 MB.
 In addition, we limit the total request size to 100 MB.
 The total request size includes request headers and the total size of the request body.
+All requests must complete within 30 seconds otherwise you will receive a timeout error.
+Depending on your users' Internet speed, this may limit the total size of files you can upload.

 If you have disabled submission storage, we do not store files.